Mon - Fri || District Office & Mountain View Campus: (518) 873-6371 | Lake View Campus: (518) 962-8244

 Sign up for Session 5

 OASIS Session 5 runs Feb.
-10 through March 20.
-Please sign up for Session 5 activities by filling out and returning the form under the appropriate school.
+9 through March 19.
+Please sign up for activities by filling out and returning the form under the appropriate school.

 Students must commit to a single activity for each day of the week.
 They will not be able to switch back and forth between programs on the same days of the week.